Skip to Content

 Did you know Cathedral Cove is actually a designated marine reserve?
 Well, on this glass-bottom boat unique tour, you can get up close to the underwater residents here without getting wet.

 This 2-hour glass-bottom boat cruise departs from Whitianga and offers the opportunity to see dolphins, whales, seals, and many other sea creatures.
-Snorkeling equipment is provided, so you can jump into the warm waters and get even closer to this magnificent underwater world if you’re up for it.
+Snorkeling equipment is provided, so you can jump into the warm waters and get even closer to this magnificent underwater world if you do feel like going for a swim.

 Where to Stay on the Coromandel Peninsula